JWST Data Structures

 Header keywords and relationships

-The FITS header of stage 0 files will have keywords required by the FITS standard and those extracted from the telemetry packet headers and science image headers.
-Figure 3 shows a schematic representation of how the data from many sources are used by the SDP system to populate the FITS headers of the science data.
-After the completion of science data processing, the stage 0 data file will be ready for calibration.
+The FITS header of stage 0 files will have keywords required by the FITS standard and keywords relevant to the observation that are extracted from the telemetry packet headers and science image headers.
+Figure 3 shows a schematic representation of how data from many sources are used by the SDP subsystem to populate the FITS headers of the science data.
+After completion of science data processing, the stage 0 data file will be ready for calibration.

 - Coordinates of the target, program number, and other observation identifiers

 - Date and time of the observation including start, end, and mid-exposure times

 - Exposure parameter information, such as the instrument configuration (

 - Exposure-specific information, such as detailed timing and world coordinate system information